QMA-hardness of Consistency of Local Density Matrices with Applications to Quantum Zero-Knowledge

 \subsection{Open problems}

-\paragraph{Further $\QMA$-complete languages.} We note that a number of problems are currently known to be $\QMA$-complete under Turing reductions, including the $N$-representability~\cite{LCV07} and bosonic $N$-representability problems~\cite{WMN10} as well as the universal functional of density function theory (DFT)~\cite{SV09}.
+\myparagraph{Further $\QMA$-complete languages} We note that a number of problems are currently known to be $\QMA$-complete under Turing reductions, including the $N$-representability~\cite{LCV07}~\footnote{ In \cite{LCV07}, the authors reduce the Local Hamiltonian problem on qubits into the Local Hamiltonian problem on fermions, and then they propose a Turing reduction from LH on fermions to the $N$-representability problem.
+The missing step is reducing CLDM directly to the $N$-representability problem, which might be straightforward, but needs a formal proof. } and bosonic $N$-representability problems~\cite{WMN10} as well as the universal functional of density function theory (DFT)~\cite{SV09}.
 It is an open question if these problems can be shown to be $\QMA$-complete under Karp reductions using the techniques presented in our work.

-\paragraph{Complexity of $k$ CLDM for $k < 5$.} We prove in this work that $5$-CLDM is \QMA{}-hard under Karp reductions.
+\myparagraph{Complexity of $k$ CLDM for $k < 5$} We prove in this work that $5$-CLDM is \QMA{}-hard under Karp reductions.
 We leave as an open problem proving if the problem is still \QMA{}-complete for $k < 5$.

-\paragraph{Marginal reconstruction problem.} We remark that the classical version of CLDM is defined as follows: given the description of $m$ marginal distributions on sets of bits $C_1,\ldots,C_m$, such that $|C_i| \leq k$, decide if there is a probability distribution that is close to those marginals, or such a distribution does not exist.
+\myparagraph{Marginal reconstruction problem} We remark that the classical version of CLDM is defined as follows: given the description of $m$ marginal distributions on sets of bits $C_1,\ldots,C_m$, such that $|C_i| \leq k$, decide if there is a probability distribution that is close to those marginals, or such a distribution does not exist.
 This problem was proven $\NP$-complete by Pitowsky~\cite{Pit91}, and its containment in $\NP$ is proved by using the fact that such distribution can be seen as a point $p$ in the {\em correlation polytope} in a polynomial-size Hilbert space.
 In this case, by Caratheodory's theorem, $p$ is a convex combination of polynomially many vertices of such polytope, and therefore these vertices serve as the $\NP$-proof and a linear program verifies if there is a convex combination of them that is consistent with the marginals of the problem's instance.

 The difference here is that the proof and the marginals are different (but connected) objects.
 We leave as an open problem if we can extract a notion of a locally simulatable classical proof from this (or any other) problem, and its applications to cryptography and complexity theory.
 In particular, we wonder if there is a natural zero-knowledge protocol for this problem.